StanislawStankiewicz/HackArena2/README.md

 }
 ```

-The `MyAgent` class extends the abstract `Agent` class, which defines the agent's
+The `MyBot` class extends the abstract `Bot` class, which defines the bot's
 behavior.
-The constructor is called when the agent is created, and the
+The constructor is called when the bot is created, and the
-`nextMove` method is called every game tick to determine the agent's next move.
+`nextMove` method is called every game tick to determine the bot's next move.
 The `onGameEnd` method is called when the game ends to provide the final game
 state.

-`nextMove` returns an `AgentResponse` object, which can be one of the following:
+`nextMove` returns an `BotResponse` object, which can be one of the following:

 - `MoveResponse`: Move the tank forward or backward, where `MoveDirection` is an
   enum with the variants `FORWARD` and `BACKWARD`.